Crane Electrification: Conductor Bars vs. Cable Festoon vs. Cable Reel

-At Progressive Crane, we have partnerships with all of the top suppliers of overhead crane electrification systems and components.
+At Progressive Crane and FHS, Inc. we have partnerships with all of the top suppliers of overhead crane electrification systems and components.
 We have 40 years of experience designing and installing electrification for light-duty economical cranes, large-capacity, high-duty cycle cranes, and everything in-between.

 We utilize and install all forms of conductor bars, festoon systems, and cable reels for our customers—always making sure that we select the right system to fit their budget and operating needs.

 We welcome the opportunity to address your overhead material handling needs.
 If you’d like to schedule a no-cost consultation, please contact us to speak with a Crane Specialist.